appjs/appjs/README.md

     // http://appjs/ is a special url.
 It is home for your application! window = app.createWindow("http://appjs/",{autoResize:false});

+If you are using appjs tarballs, you can run the boilerplate application simply by clicking launch.sh or launch.exe.

 ## Thanks to

 * Brandon Benvie: He helps me with CEF.
 * Ali Farhadi: He helps me with AppJS.
+* And all other AppJS contributors.

 ## License
 ( The MIT License )